25 September to 27 November

 More answers to new challenges

-In recent years, the expectations that companies adopt ESG-aligned policies and processes have been increasing under the growing demands from consumers, investors, case law as well as legislation.
-Laws requiring ESG-reporting from companies are already in place in certain countries (such as the UK and Australia) as well as at the European-level (with the Corporate Sustainability Reporting Directive (CSRD).
-In addition, mandatory human rights and environmental due diligence legislation have been adopted in various countries (such as France, Germany, and Norway) and are being discussed in others (such as Brazil), whilst at the EU level, the Draft Directive on corporate sustainability due diligence has just been adopted.
-Japan also recently published its Guidelines on Corporate Human Rights Due Diligence.
-Moreover, laws prohibiting the import of products made with forced labour and/or child already exist in the US and are being introduced in the EU with the recently adopted Forced Labour Regulation which will have implications for companies selling products in the EU market.
+In recent years, the expectations on companies to adopt ESG-aligned policies and processes have been increasing under the growing demands from consumers, investors, case law as well as legislation.
+Law requiring ESG-reporting from companies are already in place in certain countries (such as the UK and Australia) as well as at the European-level (with the Corporate Sustainability Reporting Directive (CSRD).
+In addition, mandatory human rights and environmental due diligence legislation have been adopted in various countries (such as France, Germany, and Norway) and are being discussed in many others, whilst at the EU level, the Directive on Corporate Sustainability Due Diligence (which is based on a study carried out for the European Commission in co-authorship with Professor Claire Bright, co-coordinator of this course) has just been adopted.
+Moreover, laws prohibiting products made with forced labour or child labour from being sold in a certain market already exist in the US and are being introduced in the EU with the recently adopted Forced Labour Regulation which will have implications for companies selling products in the EU market.

-In order to respond to these emerging requirements, and in line with international standards in the field (and in particular the UN Guiding Principles on Business and Human Rights and the OECD Guidelines on Multinational Enterprises), companies need to put in place and implement human rights and environmental due diligence processes in order to identify and address the adverse impacts with which they can be involved through their own activities or the ones of their subsidiaries and business relationships throughout their supply chains, and report on such processes.
+In order to respond to all of these requirements, and in line with international standards in the field (and in particular the UN Guiding Principles on Business and Human Rights and the OECD Guidelines on Multinational Enterprises), companies need to implement human rights and environmental due diligence processes.
+These processes allow companies to identify and address the negative impacts they may cause through their own activities, or the activities of their subsidiaries and of their business relationships, along their supply chains, and to report on these processes.

-In this context, the NOVA Centre on Business, Human Rights and the Environment and the NOVA Green Lab, both knowledge centres of NOVA School of Law, have developed a course to enable participants to understand the evolving legal framework and to be able to adapt to theses new requirements for companies [including for small and medium enterprises (SMEs) that want to have a competitive advantage in the current market] – to improve their risk management and value creation and become sustainability leaders, taking advantage of the opportunities that the new ESG regulations will provide.
+In this context, the NOVA Centre on Business, Human Rights and the Environment (NOVA BHRE) and the NOVA Green Lab, both knowledge centres of NOVA School of Law, have developed a course to enable participants to understand the evolving legal framework and to be able to adapt to theses new requirements for companies [including for small and medium enterprises (SMEs) that want to have a competitive advantage in the current market] – to improve their risk management and value creation and become sustainability leaders, taking advantage of the opportunities that the new ESG regulations will provide.
+The opening session of this e-course will be given by the former Secretary of State for Internationalisation, Bernardo Ivo Cruz.

 Coordination